Section 179 Deadline

 Display Section 179 Qualified Badges

-To help you educate customers, we offer free official “Section 179 Qualified” Badges for display on your website and sales materials.
+To help you educate customers, we offer free “Section 179 Qualified” Badges for display on your website and sales materials.
 These badges are provided by Section179.Org for marketing and educational purposes.
 Displaying these Badges informs buyers that your products may be eligible for this robust tax deduction, ultimately saving them money and encouraging them to invest in themselves.
 Here are a few examples of Badges available for free.

-Section 179 Qualified badge for seller websites (88x31)
+Section 179 Qualified badge for seller websites (234x60)

 Section 179 Qualified badge for brochures and catalogs (120x60)